amteknik26/fatmug-amaan/README.md

 ## Fatmug Assignment - Amaan
 In this README file I will provide you with everything you need to evaluate my assignment.

-I will leave the database tables empty.
-Therefore you must create the equipments and manufacturers **YOURSELF** using the cURL I have provided below.

 *In case of any discrepancies please feel free to mail me at : amaan5800@gmail.com or DM me via LinkedIn*

 &nbsp;